port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 With Calculation Properties you can:

 - Filter/Select/Slice/Concat from an existing property.
-- Make some math equation or modification, for example - calculate required disk storage by specifying page size, and number of pages needed.
+- Make math equation or modification.
+For example - calculate required disk storage by specifying page size, and number of pages needed.
-- Merge some properties, including deep-merge and overriding.
+- Merge complex properties, including deep-merge and overriding.

 :::tip
 Port supports standard `jq` syntax, for a quick reference of some of the available `jq` syntax, refer to the [jq tutorial](https://stedolan.github.io/jq/tutorial).